gretarmark/gretarmark/README.md

 ### Welcome to my GitHub page 👋

-I am an electrical- and computer engineer with specialization in control systems and robotics.
-I currently work as an MATLAB and PLC/PAC programmer.
-I just finished a PID controller simulation for a hydro power plant in Iceland.
-Additionally, I performed PLC/PAC programming for a sewerage system using Schneider Modicon M580 Hot Standby Redundant computers and designed the electrical system for the station in EPLAN.

-From my previous study program, I have experience in image analysis using both MATLAB and C++.
-I have also developed control system algorithms in the following subjects:
-* Model Predictive Control
-* PID
-* LQR/LQG
-* Adaptive Control
-* Robust Control
-* Fault-Tolerant Control
+As an Electrical and Control Engineer at Verkís Consulting Engineers, I'm passionate about using my skills to develop innovative solutions for industrial process control.
+I leverage tools like Matlab to perform data analysis and I also use it to design and simulate PID control systems that optimize efficiency and performance.
+I'm also proficient in PLC programming and electrical system design, and I take pride in ensuring flawless functionality through System Acceptance Testing (SAT).

+From my previous study program in electrical engineering my specialization lies in control system design, where I've developed advanced algorithms including Model Predictive Control, PID, LQR/LQG, Adaptive Control, Robust Control, and Fault-Tolerant Control.
+Additionally, I have hands-on experience in image analysis, having developed algorithms such as BLOB analysis, edge detection, Principle Component Analysis, and more.
+My versatile skill set allows me to tackle complex challenges effectively and deliver innovative solutions.

 <!--